ElMehdiLebbar/SeuleJs/README.md

 ### Example

-🔹 You can select all <p> elements on app like this:
+🔹 You can select all &lt;p&gt elements on app like this:

 ```javascript
 $scoop("p")